Habatchii/Tweepcraft/README.md

 # Tweepcraft
-Tweepcraft is workaround 3D graphics application for PoserPython.
+Tweepcraft is a workaround 3D graphics application for PoserPython accessed using Cloudbursting Stock's 'T-Terminal'.